MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-MailboxPlan.md

 ## SYNTAX

 ```
-Get-MailboxPlan [[-Identity] <MailboxPlanIdParameter>] [-AllMailboxPlanReleases] [-Credential <PSCredential>]
+Get-MailboxPlan [[-Identity] <MailboxPlanIdParameter>]
+ [-AllMailboxPlanReleases]
+ [-Credential <PSCredential>]
- [-Filter <String>] [-IgnoreDefaultScope]
+ [-Filter <String>]
+ [-IgnoreDefaultScope]
+ [-OrganizationalUnit <OrganizationalUnitIdParameter>]
+ [-ResultSize <Unlimited>]
- [-OrganizationalUnit <OrganizationalUnitIdParameter>] [-ResultSize <Unlimited>] [-SortBy <String>]
+ [-SortBy <String>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-A mailbox plan is a template that automatically configures properties on new mailboxes.
-Mailbox plans correspond to Microsoft Office 365 license types.
-The availability of a mailbox plan is determined by the selections you make when you enroll your domain in Office 365.
+A mailbox plan is a template that automatically configures properties on new mailboxes during creation.
+Mailbox plans correspond to Office 365 license types.
+The availability of a mailbox plan is determined by the selections you make when you enroll your domain in the service.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).